 We first discuss and consult with clients about their ideas and budget.
 We determine the client’s choice of metal, finish and production based on the customers artwork, or rough sketch, and budget.
 The client first chooses the metal to be used ranging from brass, bronze, iron, zinc, and semi-precious metal such as sterling and gold filled.

-We have two options in making a medal.
+We have two options in making a custom designed medal.
 The first being die casting in zinc from a steel mold and the second being die striking of a die.
 Both processes produce quality medals since the molds and dies are high polished and the metal is forced under pressure into the mold or die.
 The main difference is the weight.
-A dies cast zinc medal will be about 30% to 35% lighter than a die struck brass medal.
+A custom diecast zinc medal will be about 30% to 35% lighter than a die struck brass medal.
 The medals produced from either processes have high-quality finishes.

 Our standard finishes are hand buffed antique brass, pewter, or bronze.
 In addition, we can electroplate with imitation gold, silver or bronze, and real gold or silver plating.
 Further finishes include bright polishing, sandblasting and a matte finish.
 The finishing concept creates contrast between the high point of the medal and the background.
 Again, the design will determine the best option.
 All additional plating and finishes will have a higher cost.

 We have two methods of enameling; soft epoxy enamel and hard stoned enamel.
 The soft enamel will be recessed into the metal and the hard-stoned enamel will be raised to the metal rim.
 Soft epoxy enamel is less expensive than hard stone enamel.
 The total number of colors and the area being enameled will determine the additional cost.